 Watch for these warning signs:

 We plan before we start cutting.
-Check the panel, figure out the route, run wires through existing spaces.
+Check the panel, figure out the route, and run wires through existing spaces.
 Basement joists, attic runs, fishing through walls—whatever keeps damage minimal.
 Small drywall cuts get patched.
 Every connection gets tested before power comes back on.
 You get working breakers without your house looking like a construction zone.

 Plan Smart Routes: We map wire paths that avoid tearing up walls unnecessarily.